kudobuilder/kudo/keps/0033-structured-parameters.md

 The key is now be a jsonpath/yamlpath expression, the value can either be a simple value or a more complex json/yaml structure, depending on the specified path.

-On Update, the existing parameter structure is modified based on the given parameter updates and only after all updates are applied it is validated against the json-schema of the operator.
+On Update, the existing parameter structure is modified based on the given parameter updates and only after all updates are applied it is validated against the JSON-schema of the operator.

 Examples: